To control your privacy settings (stop the sale of, delete, or review) please go to our Consumer Privacy Settings page.

 Once we collect information in aggregate about users, Arrivalist does not sell the data that we collect to third parties.
 Arrivalist does provide a reporting interface where our clients, the marketers, may gather insights about the effectiveness of their campaigns.
 In addition, Arrivalist may promote travel-related messages from our affiliates, and deliver ads in the aggregate (not to individuals) to devices which our technology has indicated have changed destinations recently.

 We will not share our data with third parties unless we are required to by legal authorities or compelled to in a court of law.

 Arrivalist stores its data in distributed data storage system.
 In the process of storing and retrieving information from such systems, some of our information may cross international borders.
-While we only work with marketers in the United States currently, we do collect some limited visitation information about the effectiveness of online marketing initiatives from around the world.
-By submitting your data to Arrivalist or utilizing our servies, you consent to the transfer of this information in various countries around the world.
+We do collect some limited visitation information about the effectiveness of online marketing initiatives from around the world.
+By submitting your data to Arrivalist or utilizing our services, you consent to the transfer of this information in various countries around the world.

 A user may opt-out of advertisement targeted to the cookies that they have received from a Arrivalist site visit and delete the cookies resulting from a site visit by visiting these pages:

 You can opt out of Arrivalist cookies by clicking here:

 Arrivalist Cookie Opt Out